digitalcredentials/signing-service/README.md

 ```
 </details>

+NOTE: CURL can get a bit clunky if you want to experiment - you might consider trying [Postman](https://www.postman.com/downloads/) which makes it a bit easier to construct and send http calls.

-This should return a fully formed and signed credential printed to the terminal, that should look something like this (it may be all smushed up, but you can format it in something like [json lint](https://jsonlint.com):
+That curl should return a fully formed and signed credential printed to the terminal, that should look something like this (it may be all smushed up, but you can format it in something like [json lint](https://jsonlint.com):

 <details>
 <summary>Show code</summary>